The Dow falls nearly 800 points as inflation hits 40-year high - KTVZ

 By Nicole Goodkind, CNN Business

+Markets are poised for yet another week of losses after steep drops on Friday.

-The Dow dropped more than 700 points on Friday morning after a key inflation report missed estimates and showed a higher-than-anticipated increase in the price of consumer goods.
+The Dow dropped nearly 800 points on Friday afternoon after a key inflation report missed estimates and showed a higher-than-anticipated increase in the price of consumer goods.

 “We think the US central bank now has good reason to surprise markets by hiking more aggressively than expected in June,” wrote Barclays analysts in a research note on Friday.
 We realize it is a close call and that it could play out in either June or July.
-But we are changing our forecast to call for a 75bp hike on June 15.”
+But we are changing our forecast to call for a 75 [basis point] hike on June 15.”

-The White House, meanwhile, conceded that the number was “uncomfortably high,” further stoking investor fears of policy action.
+The move would be historic — the last time the Fed delivered a 75 basis point hike was in November of 1994, nearly three decades ago.

+Analysts appeared to be unhappily pricing in the potential for the interest rate hike on Friday.
+And while many analysts feared that the Federal Reserve was doing too little too late to curb rising inflation rates, they also worry that sudden large increases in interest rates will damage the economy.

-“The major risk to consumption, employment, and the economy overall, isn’t an organic growth slowdown, but the extent to which extreme energy/food price increases could cause central banks to push (ineffectually) against the string, and [the economy could] essentially fall into a damaging policy mistake,” wrote Rick Rieder, chief investment officer of Global Fixed Income at BlackRock in a note.
+“The major risk to consumption, employment, and the economy overall, isn’t an organic growth slowdown, but the extent to which extreme energy and food price increases could cause central banks to push against the string, and [the economy could] essentially fall into a damaging policy mistake,” wrote Rick Rieder, chief investment officer of Global Fixed Income at BlackRock in a note.

+The White House conceded that Friday’s inflation number was “uncomfortably high,” further stoking investor fears of policy action.

-Still, Federal Reserve policymakers have historically focused on Personal Consumption Expenditures, not CPI as their preferred inflation measure.
+Federal Reserve policymakers have historically focused on Personal Consumption Expenditures, and not CPI as their preferred inflation measure.
+But core PCE also increased 0.34% in April bringing the year-over-year figure for the measure to 4.9%.
+That number was down from 5.2% in March but it is still elevated.

+“The probability of a recession in the next year or so is rising,” said Sung Won Sohn. professor of finance and ecoomics at Loyola Marymount University and chief economist of SS Economics.
+“Inflation is eating away at consumers’ purchasing power.”

+Consumer spending accounts for about 70% of the US economy, and a real decrease in that spending would be a huge blow to gross domestic product.
+“The [Federal Reserve] now recognizes that it is way behind the curve on inflation and must act more decisively,” said Sohn.

-The 2-year Treasury yield grew to 3% on Friday, its highest level since 2008.
+The two-year Treasury yield grew to 3% on Friday, its highest level since 2008.
 The S&P 500 and Nasdaq indexes were both down around 3%.

 The-CNN-Wire